 In March 1864, Steele launched an offensive against Camden as part of the larger Red River Campaign.
 Steele’s orders were to capture Camden and meet up with a combined army-navy force commanded by Major General Nathaniel Banks and Rear Admiral David Dixon Porter, which was moving up the Red River Valley from southern Louisiana.
 General Kirby Smith, commander of the Trans-Mississippi District, quickly defeated Banks’s offensive and reinforced Price in time to halt Steele’s expedition.
 Beginning on April 18, Confederate forces led by Price and Smith inflicted a series of ruinous defeats on Steele’s army.
 By May 3, the Union general was back in Little Rock, soundly defeated.

 Flush with success after the Red River Campaign, General Kirby Smith authorized Price to mount a cavalry raid into Missouri in September 1864, with the goal of capturing St. Louis.
-Price’s raid began on August 28, 1864, when he departed Camden.
+Price’s Expedition began on August 28, 1864, when he departed Camden.
 On September 19, Price led 12,000 mounted soldiers into Missouri.
 A little over six weeks and a dozen or more battles later, Price limped back into Arkansas with only 6,000 survivors.
 For the rest of the war, hostilities west of the Mississippi comprised skirmishes and guerrilla raids.

 Escape to Mexico